The Byrna HD PepperBall Handgun

 Personally, I like the latter option.
 That way I know what I’m going to be flinging at the bad guy.
 Although the Byrna comes with a visual way to differentiate between mags (orange inserts for the base plates), it might be a good idea to come up with a tactile way, or to always store one load in one location, and another load in another.

 You can obtain multiple magazines for your Byrna.
 As with firearms magazines, it might be a good idea to set some aside (once they’ve been tested) as “alert” or “duty” magazines, and some others (usually your older mags) for practice.
-You can drop practice mags in the dirt or kick them out from underfoot without cringing.
+That way you can drop practice mags in the dirt or kick them out from underfoot without cringing.

 The last gun battle I was involved in was in a rural area.
 The round count went into triple digits.
-Police officers and the bad guy went through multiple magazines.
+Police officers and the bad guy (who was armed with a stolen police AR-15 and 30 round mags) went through multiple magazines.
 I imagine with the Byrna, though, he will either get the message in the first magazine or two, or you will have to come up with a Plan B.

 Penetration: Not Much

 Penetration is not a desirable trait in impact or PepperBall projectiles.

 We did not set out to test for penetration, but did make the following observations: